OlaHaldor/HoudiniForFarmingSim/README.md

     2. Select the *fields* transform group.
     3. Select the *field_template* transform group.
     4. run the script.
 6. Select the *fields* transform group and **Toggle Render Field Areas**, this is a default script in GE.
-You should now be able to see all the field definitions generated.
+You should now be able to see the field definitions overlay on your map.

 Here's a sample hierarchy.
+Notice how the transform groups are placed in order of operation to make it easier to remember in which order to select each group.

 ![Sample](https://github.com/OlaHaldor/HoudiniForFarmingSim/blob/main/TutorialImages/setup.jpg?raw=true)

+**Note:** It does not matter how man field definition transform groups you have.
+You can add more fields at any time.
 </details>